saucelabs/sauce-docs/docs/visual/faq.md

 ```

 ### Why is my screenshot not full-page?
 Screener captures a full-page screenshot by default in all browsers.
-But the height of the full-page screenshot is based on the scrollable height of the main document body.
+The height of the full-page screenshot is based on the scrollable height of the main document body.

 If the body is not scrollable, then the screenshot captured will appear to be cut off.
 For example, if the "overflow" style on the body is set to "hidden", then the body cannot be scrolled.

 #### Are there workarounds?
-Yes, but the workaround depends on how the website CSS was built and understanding what is causing the body to not be scrollable.
+Yes, but the workaround depends on how the website CSS was built, and understanding what is causing the body to not be scrollable.

 If the overflow style on the body is "hidden", then the client could execute the following JS in an Execute Script command in the test to set body overflow to `'auto'` before capturing a snapshot: